A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Amsterdam for Backpackers, Couples, Food, and Families

 Because Amsterdam is a large city, there are a variety of ways to spend your time.
 Visiting the old town is also a must.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-You'll find food around the tranquil destination of Inner Hebrides.
+You'll find food around the stunning destination of Inner Hebrides.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This islands offers a variety of activities to choose from.

 Amsterdam is a great place to explore.
 It is common to spend a weekend here.
 The old town is one of the main draws for visitors.
 Anyone can find something fun to do here.
 Because of this, a weekend is usually enough time for a trip here.